 Checkout the 10+different types of Fabric trims available which can turn your ordinary garment to just wow.

-Check out this post on the 15 types of ribbon for more details the type of ribbons you can use
+Check out this post on the 15 types of ribbon for more details on the different types of ribbons you can use.

 You can make beautiful flowers with ribbons and add them as embellishments as well – check out this post on 6 types of ribbon roses you can make